Ruptured anterior cruciate ligament (ACL) in dogs

-One of the biggest growing and expensive to treat orthopedic epidemics seen in dogs today is the increasing numbers of dogs (and to a much lesser extent of cats) diagnosed with either complete or partial anterior cruciate ligament tear of the stifle (or knee joint of an animal).
-When I was in veterinary school back from 1987 through 1991, this was only a rare cause of lameness in dogs, mainly being seen in a few breeds particularly the Rottweiler.
+One of the fastest growing and expensive to treat orthopedic epidemics seen in dogs today is the increasing numbers of dogs (and to a much lesser extent, cats) diagnosed with either complete or partial anterior cruciate ligament tear of the stifle, or knee joint of an animal.
+When I was in veterinary school back from 1987 through 1991, this was only a rare cause of lameness in dogs, mainly being seen in a few breeds, particularly the Rottweiler.
 However, both the incidence of this condition and the variety of breeds affected has grown tremendously in recent years.
 The history may include mild to moderate off and on hind leg lameness that has been sometimes present for weeks or months, or a sudden 3 legged lameness in those pets with a complete tear.

 If your pet is diagnosed with this condition, there are various surgical techniques available from the expensive TPO procedure to many others, but this will vary depending upon the particular surgeon.
 Even when surgically corrected, some degree of degenerative joint disease and joint thickening often develops at some point in the future.
 I have seen lighter and smaller breeds with partial tears often return to normal function with rest, prescription nonsteroidal anti-inflammatory medications, and joint supplements, regaining adequate use and function of the affected limb over time and patience.